-Prior to releasing the subcontractor invoice function, Procore users performed billing with the Progress Claims tool.
-The Progress Claims tool did not provide project teams with the ability to invoice change orders by line item.
-When a change order included in a 'progress claim' was shown, it was billed as a lump sum amount and as a single line item.
+Prior to releasing the subcontractor invoice function, Procore users performed billing with the Draw Requests tool.
+The Draw Requests tool did not provide project teams with the ability to invoice change orders by line item.
+When a change order included in a 'draw request' was shown, it was billed as a lump sum amount and as a single line item.
 When Procore released the Invoicing tool's subcontractor invoices feature, adding change orders to an invoice required users to bill change orders by line item so they would be tied to a cost code.
-Any existing change orders included in a 'progress claim' continued to be billed as a lump sum amount and as a single line item.
+Any existing change orders included in a 'draw request' continued to be billed as a lump sum amount and as a single line item.

 In Procore's Budget tool, all line items must be associated with a cost code to appear as a line item on a budget.
 This includes the default 'Job to Date Costs' column, as well as the optional 'Invoices' column.
 Because some projects had existing change orders recorded online items as lump-sum amounts, those change orders cannot be included in the.
 'Job to Date Costs' column or the 'Invoice' column.
 This is because the lump sum amount cannot be tied to a cost code.

 How do I know if my project was affected?

 Your project is affected if any of the following apply:

 - You started your Procore project when the Invoicing tool was named the Draw Requests tool and created change orders that corresponded to your subcontractor invoices.

 Your project is not affected if any of the following apply: